 Rather than having prospective adopters fill out applications, we recommend that you approach adopters with conversations.
 Conversational adoption counseling allows agencies to collect the information needed to make adoption decisions in a stress-free way, while simultaneously educating their adopters in an organic way, and building trust between the agency and the adopter.
 Another benefit to this approach is that it can improve community engagement and client service.

 When adoption counselors first start using this approach, they may need a checklist to remind them of the key points they need to touch on, but as they become more experienced with the process, they may be able to process adoptions completely paperless, which ultimately will reduce wait times and speed up the time that it takes for animals to leave the shelter.

-For more information, check out this protocol from the Richmond SPCA: A Guide to Create A Successful Adoption Experience.
+For more information, check out this training module on Open Adoption practices and protocols, or this great resource from the Richmond SPCA: A Guide to Create A Successful Adoption Experience.